AutoxingTech/axbot_restbook/docs/reference/moves.md

 ### Area-to-Area Move

-Create move action `type=align_with_rack` and `rack_area_id={SOME_ID}`, the robot will patrol the source area, find the first rack point with a rack in it, and align with it.
+Create a move action with `type=align_with_rack` and `rack_area_id={SOME_ID}`; the robot patrols the source area, finds the first rack point containing a rack, and aligns with it.

 ### Follow Given Route Strictly

-When `route_coordinates` is given and `detour_tolerance=0`, the robot will follow the route as closely as possible and will not try to evade obstacles(only stop ahead).
+When `route_coordinates` is provided and `detour_tolerance=0`, the robot follows the route as closely as possible and does not attempt to evade obstacles (it will only stop in front of them).

-This is often used in stock inspection.
+This is frequently used for stock inspection.

 ![](./follow_given_route.png)

 ### Follow Target

-This action is used to tell the robot to follow a moving target.
+This action instructs the robot to follow a moving target.

 ```
 curl -X POST